andrewevstyukhin/nebc7/README.md

 `Bc7Compress /nomask /noflip source.png destination.ktx [/debug result.png]`

-I would recommend using AVX2 for the best performance.
+I would recommend using AVX2 or AVX-512 for the best performance.
 See Bc7Mode.h about settings.

 ## Example